-A student who is expelled from the CTC/STEM will receive a grade of zero for each day of expulsion.
-For any grading period that he/she accumulates 10 days of expulsion, he/she will fail for that grading period.
+A student who is expelled from the MCCTC/Valley STEM will receive a grade of zero for each day of expulsion.
+For any grading period that the student accumulates 10 days of expulsion, they will fail for that grading period.
 A junior student who is expelled for a semester may not be permitted to enroll in the senior program.

-A student and his/her parent or guardian must be given written notice of the intention to expel, the reasons, and an opportunity to appear with a representative before the Superintendent to answer the charges.
+A student and their parent or guardian must be given written notice of the intention to expel, the reasons, and an opportunity to appear with a representative before the superintendent to answer the charges.
 During an expulsion period, students may not enroll in any other public school or any university/college.